City Guides Provence-Alpes-Côte d'Azur

 LA ROTONDE: Apart from its 2-Michelin star restaurant, Le Négresco has a brasserie, La Rotonde, where you can taste refined dishes with a reasonable bill at the end of the soirée.
 The dishes are delicious, and the decor – an old reconstructed carousel – is wonderful.

-LE SAFARI: this restaurant located at 1 Cours Saleya is an institution of Old Nice, and it offers a menu full of delicious local specialties.
+LE SAFARI: This restaurant at 1 Cours Saleya is an institution of Old Nice, offering a menu full of delicious local specialties.

-L’OURSIN BLEU: If you like fish and seafood, this place in Villefranche-sur-Mer is a great place for dinner near the water.
+L’OURSIN BLEU: If you like fish and seafood, this place in Villefranche-sur-Mer is excellent for dinner near the water.
 The fish is fresh – you have the fish tank in the middle of the room – and it is prepared with fresh, seasonal ingredients.

-And there you have it, our suggested Nice itinerary for 2 days in Nice, France.
+And there you have it, our suggested itinerary for Nice in two days.
 Bon voyage!